-Applicants from foreign countries are expected to meet the same minimal educational background as that of students educated in the United States.
-To study at Nichols, proficiency in English must be documented.
-This requirement may be met a number of ways: by achieving scores of at least 72 (internet-based test) on the Test of English as a Foreign Language (TOEFL), a 6 or higher on the IELTs, 95 or higher on the Duolingo test, or a 49 or higher on the Pearson test; through successful completion of an approved English language program; by acceptable scores on either the SAT or the ACT tests; through formal recommendation by English Language Program partner or other affiliate; or by graduation from an accredited English-speaking, non-distance-learning, secondary school with a college preparatory curriculum.
+Applicants from foreign countries must meet the same minimum educational requirements as students educated in the United States.
+To study at Nichols, English language proficiency must be documented.
+This requirement can be fulfilled in one of the following ways:

+- A minimum score of 72 on the internet-based Test of English as a Foreign Language (TOEFL) - A score of 6.0 or higher on the International English Language Testing System (IELTS) - A score of 95 or higher on the Duolingo English Test - A score of 49 or higher on the Pearson Test of English (PTE) - · Successful completion of an approved English language program - Acceptable scores on the SAT or ACT exams - A formal recommendation from an English language program partner or other affiliate - Graduation from an accredited English-speaking, non-distance-learning secondary school with a college preparatory curriculum

 Information on the TOEFL or the SAT may be obtained through the Educational Testing Service, Princeton, New Jersey 08540 USA.

-International students must submit the same information to Nichols as domestic students for their applications for admission to be complete, along with proof of finances.
-This requirement is fulfilled by submitting a bank statement or certified Affidavit of Support letter from the bank.
-In order to be considered financially viable, one fully year of estimated costs of attendance at Nichols must be displayed by the account(s) responsible for the student's education.
-All elements of the Application and supporting materials, including letters of recommendation, must be submitted in English.
-All transcripts must be translated into English if the originals are not in English.
+International applicants must submit the same materials as domestic applicants to complete their application, including proof of financial support.
+A non-refundable \$50 application fee is also required.
+Financial documentation must include either a bank statement or a certified Affidavit of Support letter from a bank.
+The account(s) responsible for the student's education must show funding for at least one full year of estimated costs at Nichols.

+All application materials, including letters of recommendation, must be submitted in English.
+Any transcripts not in English must be accompanied by a certified English translation.

-When all the above information has been received, the International Counselor will consider an application for admission.
-Once admitted, international students choosing to matriculate at the college must submit the following before an I-20 can be issued: a non-refundable \$1,000.00 tuition deposit, and a color copy of the student's Passport.
-The I-20 cannot be issued without these two items.
+Once all required documents have been received, the International Admissions Counselor will review the application.
+If the student is admitted and chooses to enroll, the following must be submitted before an I-20 can be issued:

+- A non-refundable \$1,000.00 tuition deposit - A color copy of the student's passport

 Nichols College is authorized under federal law to enroll non-immigrant alien students.

+Financial Aid and Scholarships

-International students are eligible for academic scholarships granted by Nichols College.
-Normally, international students are not eligible for need-based financial aid.
-You may be eligible to receive federal Student Financial Aid if you meet all of the following requirements:
+International students are eligible for academic scholarships offered by Nichols College.
+However, they are typically not eligible for need-based financial aid.

+To be considered for U.S. federal student financial aid, you must meet all the following requirements:

-- 1. Are a citizen or eligible non-citizen of the United States with a valid Social Security number - 2.
-Have a high school diploma or a General Education Development (GED) certificate or pass an approved "ability to benefit" test - 3.
-Enroll in an eligible program as a regular student seeking a degree or certificate - 4.
-Register (or have registered) for Selective Service, if you are a male between the ages of 18 and 25
+- Be a U.S. citizen or eligible non-citizen with a valid Social Security number - · Have a high school diploma, GED certificate, or pass an approved "ability to benefit" test - Enroll in an eligible program as a regular student seeking a degree